cometbft/cometbft/spec/consensus/proposer-based-timestamp/pbts-algorithm.md

 This means that there was a round `r <= vr` in which `2f + 1` processes accepted a `PROPOSAL` for `v`, proposed at round `r` for the first time, with `vr = -1`.
-These processes therefore executed the line 22 of the algorithm and broadcast a `PREVOTE` for `v`, which means, in particular, that they have judged `v.time` as `timely` in round `r`.
+These processes executed the line 22 of the algorithm and broadcast a `PREVOTE` for `v`, indicating in particular, that they have judged `v.time` as `timely` in round `r`.

 Since `v.time` was considered `timely` by `2f + 1` processes in a previous